nidium/Nidium/README_WINDOWS.md

 Angle will start depot_tools to download svn.
 For some reason that fails, let's install it manually.
+Make sure ttah powershell is in you PATH.

 * Download from https://storage.googleapis.com/chrome-infra/svn_bin.zip.
 * Install and put it in your path